This document summarizes the enhancements in the SAP BI 4.2 Support Package 6 for Web Intelligence and Semantic Layer.

 - Universe Stored Procedure

 - Supported Databases of Connection Server

 - BI Sets: Calendars Materialization, Enhancement in Visual and Query Panels Steps, Scoring, Newly Supported Databases

 - SAP Live Office Enhancements

-- Visual Intelligence: New HTML User Interface, Web Intelligence Metadata Comparison
+- Visual Difference: New HTML User Interface, Web Intelligence Metadata Comparison

 This document also gives a quick overview of some other enhancements in the BI Platform tools.